 Team Selection by Ideal Competencies is Mission Critical

-All winning teams are a combination of attitudes, talent and traits matched with a “can do” attitude; it’s a team that takes responsibility for its actions and pride in its accomplishments.
-Over the last 30 years, SVAH has documented and observed the ideal competencies and what outstanding value team leaders and team members do more often, in more situations, with better results.
-To identify the individuals in your healthcare organization who also exhibit these same competencies, we would suggest that you employ a 360–degree feedback mechanism in assessing your value team leaders and team member candidates’ qualifications prior to membership on your value team.
-Have the candidate, his/her direct report, customers and colleagues rate his/her ideal value analysis competencies (e.g. analytical thinker, organized, reliable, enthusiastic, etc.) on a scale of 1-10 prior to final selection as a value team leader or team member.
-The reason for doing so is that you only see one face of this individual, but by having them assessed by numerous individuals with whom they interact, in many different venues, you can truly identify who is the right candidate to be involved in your value analysis program.
+All winning teams are a combination of attitudes, talent, and traits matched with a “can do” attitude; it’s a team that takes responsibility for its actions and pride in its accomplishments.
+Over the last 30 years, SVAH has documented and observed the ideal competencies and what outstanding value analysis team leaders and team members do more often, in more situations, with better results.
+To identify the individuals in your healthcare organization who also exhibit these same competencies, we would suggest that you employ a 360–degree feedback mechanism in assessing your VA team leaders and team member candidates’ qualifications prior to membership on your VA team.
+Have the candidate, his/her direct report, customers, and colleagues rate his/her ideal value analysis competencies (e.g., analytical thinker, organized, reliable, enthusiastic, etc.) on a scale of 1-10 prior to final selection as a VA team leader or team member.
+The reason for doing so is that you only see one face of this individual, but by having them assessed by numerous individuals with whom they interact, in many different venues, you can truly identify the right candidate to be involved in your value analysis program.

 Don’t Leave Your VA Team Leader and Member Selection to Happenstance

 In our opinion, the most important decision you can make regarding your value analysis team now and in the future is its membership composition.
 Don’t leave these mission critical decisions to happenstance.
 Make sure you have a foolproof system based on what you believe your team leader or member’s ideal competencies should be.
-Then test these assumptions with a 360-degree feedback questionnaire sent to numerous individuals, (e.g. boss, co-workers, customers, etc.) who interact with your proposed team leaders and members daily.
+Then, test these assumptions with a 360-degree feedback questionnaire sent to numerous individuals (e.g., boss, co-workers, customers, etc.) who interact with your proposed team leaders and members daily.
 The results of this exercise will become clear to you as soon as your questionnaires are returned to you; individuals with a rating of eight or above in each category should be selected for your teams.
-Otherwise, you need to start all over again until you find the ideal candidates, since average candidates aren’t not good enough.
+Otherwise, you will need to start all over again until you find the ideal candidates, since average candidates are not good enough.